Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Summary and Discussion

 We have developed CANS+, a high-resolution, numerically robust MHD simulation code by employing the HLLD approximate Riemann solver, the MP5 reconstruction method, and the hyperbolic divergence cleaning method.
 We performed a number of benchmark tests to show the code's capability for solving discontinuities, shock waves, and turbulence all of which are essentially important in astrophysical situations.

-In 1D benchmark tests that included linear Alfv\'en wave propagation and shock tube problems, the adoption of a spatial fifth-order scheme gave superior results compared with a second-order scheme, even when the additional computational costs arising from the higher-order reconstruction were considered: The computation time increased by a few times compared with the second-order scheme, but for the same grid resolution the numerical errors from the fifth-order scheme were smaller by orders of magnitude.
+In 1D benchmark tests that included linear Alfv\'en wave propagation and shock tube problems, the adoption of a spatial fifth-order scheme gave superior results compared with a second-order scheme, even when the additional computational costs arising from the higher-order reconstruction were considered: The computation time increased by two times compared with the second-order scheme, but for the same grid resolution the numerical errors from the fifth-order scheme were smaller by orders of magnitude.
 In other words, to obtain solutions with the same accuracy, the fifth-order scheme required smaller numerical costs by orders of magnitude than the second-order scheme.
 This advantage is more prominent in multidimensional problems.

-In 2D tests of the K--H turbulence, the Orszag--Tang vortex problem, and the magnetic reconnection, it was shown that CANS+ enables solving discontinuities, shock waves, and turbulence with high accuracy and stability simultaneously.
+In 2D tests of the oblique Alfv\'en wave propagation, the K--H turbulence, the Orszag--Tang vortex problem, and the magnetic reconnection, it was shown that CANS+ enables solving discontinuities, shock waves, and turbulence with high accuracy and stability simultaneously.
 The test problem of the Parker instability also showed a high capability for solving very low-$\beta$ ($\sim 10^{-3}$) plasma in which the numerical divergence errors of the magnetic field were maintained within reasonably low levels.

 As an application of CANS+, we presented global simulations of an accretion disk around a black hole.
 With a given initial setup and grid resolution, CANS+ was capable of following the long-term evolution of the accretion disk in which the MRI and the resulting mass accretion into the black hole were sustained for $50$ rotational periods.
-While the long-term evolution characterized by compressible MHD turbulence clearly benefited from adoption of the fifth-order scheme, it quickly decayed in the results from the second-order scheme because of the strong numerical damping effects of the TVD property.
+By increasing spatial resolution, we could obtain a convergent result of the early nonlinear growth of the MRI.
+The low-resolution run with the MP5 scheme gave a similar result to that in the medium-resolution run with the MUSCL scheme.
+Again, in practice, the MP5 scheme has at least twice the resolution of the MUSCL scheme, giving more than eight times gain in computation time (more than $2^4$ times speed up with doubled computational costs) to obtain results with the same accuracy.

 Lastly, we address the caveat of using fifth-order numerical schemes.
 The characteristic variables used for the reconstruction step showed the best performance with nonoscillatory results in the 1D shock tube problem.
 With other parameters, such as primitive variables, the updated conservative variables profiles were subject to numerical oscillations around discontinuities even if the MP5 reconstruction gave nonoscillatory profiles at cell surfaces.
 Thus, the reconstruction step not only required high computational costs because of the variable conversion, but also introduced difficulty in analytically obtaining the eigenvectors and the corresponding eigenvalues of the system.
 This can be problematic when extending the present MHD to, for example, the special relativistic MHD equations, in which the second-order TVD schemes have been adopted \citep{Matsumoto2011,Takahashi2013}.
 The search for variables that are universally applicable to high-order reconstruction in various systems of equations remains a task for further applications of CANS+.